keptn-contrib/dynatrace-service/documentation/auto-tenant-configuration.md

 ## Problem notifications

-When `dynatraceService.config.generateProblemNotifications` is set to `true`, the dynatrace-service will try create a problem alerting profile named `Keptn` with rules for `AVAILABILITY`, `ERROR`, `PERFORMANCE`, `RESOURCE_CONTENTION`, `CUSTOM_ALERT` and `MONITORING_UNAVAILABLE` that trigger problem notifications after 0 minutes for all entities in all management zones.
+When `dynatraceService.config.generateProblemNotifications` is set to `true`, the dynatrace-service will try to create a problem alerting profile named `Keptn` with rules for `AVAILABILITY`, `ERROR`, `PERFORMANCE`, `RESOURCE_CONTENTION`, `CUSTOM_ALERT` and `MONITORING_UNAVAILABLE` that trigger problem notifications after 0 minutes for all entities in all management zones.
 If an alerting profile is already available it is not overwritten.

 The alerting profile is then used to create a webhook named `Keptn Problem Notification` to send problem events to Keptn using the event API.
 The webhook has the following form: